-Use Dependent Filters to combine multiple dashboard filters into a hierarchy of dependent filters that affect each other from parent, to child, to grandchild and so on.
-When a user filters the parent filter, fewer options will be available in the child filter.
+Dependent Filters combine multiple dashboard filters into a hierarchy of dependent filters that affect each other from parent, to child, to grandchild and so on.
+When you filter the parent filter, fewer options will be available in the child filter.

 Example Use Case

-The following example shows how using a Dependent Filter helps a user easily focus information in a dashboard.
+The following example shows how using a dependent filter helps you easily focus information in a dashboard.

 - Destination: Displays a list of States and Countries.
 In this example, the agent will select the Destination Florida.

 - City: Because Florida was selected, only Destinations in Florida are displayed in the child filter, such as: Miami, Orlando and Tampa.
 In this example, the agent will select the City Orlando.

 - Resort: Because Orlando was selected, only resorts in Orlando are displayed in the grandchild filter, such as Floridays, Buena Vista, Walt Disney World.
 In this example, the agent will select the Walt Disney World resort.